acts-project/acts/docs/core/geometry.md

 ![CylinderLayer](/figures/geometry/CylinderLayer.png)

-Modules can be sorted onto layer using all supported binning methods described through the {class}`Acts::SurfaceArray` class, the binning can be adjusted to fit as good as possible.
+Modules can be sorted onto layer using all supported binning methods described through the {class}`Acts::SurfaceArray` class.
+The binning can be adjusted to fit as well as possible.

 ![DiscLayerEB](/figures/geometry/DiscLayerEB.png)

-The un-occupied space in a volume which contains a layer array is filled with objects of type {class}`Acts::NavigationLayer`, which allows that in a fully static geometry setup, every single point in a volume can be associated with a layer.
+The unoccupied space in a volume that contains a layer array is filled with objects of type {class}`Acts::NavigationLayer`, which allows that in a fully static geometry setup, every single point in a volume can be associated with a layer.
 Layer objects are confined together in a special {type}`Acts::LayerArray` class and can be